devchallenges-io/curriculum/3-javascript/2-typescript/3-typescript-generics.md

 Here, if no type is passed while calling `createArray`, TypeScript assumes it as a `string`.
 This feature is particularly useful for creating more flexible and reusable code components without sacrificing type safety.

-By applying these constraints and defaults effectively, you enhance both the robustness and flexibility of your TypeScript code.

 ## Benefits of Mastering TypeScript Generics

 ### Increased Type Safety and Code Reusability